 - Request deletion of personal information we collect or maintain;

-- Opt out of any sale of personal information (we don’t sell any personal information!); and
+- Opt out of the sale or sharing of personal information;

 Contacting us about these rights